 Grading projects require the prior approval of the Department of Planning and Development and the Engineering Department.

-Electrical, Plumbing, Gas and Mechanical Permits: All new installations and repair work requires a permit.
+Electrical, Plumbing, Gas and Mechanical Permits: All new installations and repair work require a permit.
 Minor repairs can be made to these systems without a permit as determined by the Building Official.
 All permits must be obtained prior to commencement of work to avoid penalty fees.

 Permit Fee Schedules can be found in Document Central.